 Keep a close eye on your loved ones in nursing homes and look for these common injuries:

 - Physical and mental abuse

 - Bed sores

-Birth injuries can be very serious and lead to the need for life long care for the infant.
+Birth injuries can be very serious and lead to the need for life long care.
 The misuse of forceps, vacuums, and delayed cesarean sections can lead to injuries to mother and infant.
-Additional issues may also lead to a birth injury, including improper medical care during the pregnancy.

 If your baby has been a victim of a birth injury, speak with a New Jersey personal injury lawyer about your case.
 Our compassionate attorneys will help you secure the compensation you need to provide your child with the proper care.

 It’s important to have your child evaluated as soon as possible for Erb’s Palsy, Bells Palsy, Cerebral Palsy, spinal cord injuries, and brain injuries.